gluck/packd-es/README.md

-# es-packd
+# packd-es

 This is straight fork of Rich Harris' [packd](https://github.com/Rich-Harris/packd).

-Instead of delivering a UMD module, `es-packd` delivers a ES module.
+Instead of delivering a UMD module, `packd-es` delivers a ES module.

 See [packd](https://github.com/Rich-Harris/packd) for more details.